renoise/tools/Tools/com.renoise.Duplex.xrnx/README.md

 # Duplex

-*MIDI/OSC controller framework for Renoise.*
+*MIDI/OSC controller playground for Renoise.*

-Duplex is a collection of scripts that control various aspects of Renoise with plug-and-play support for a wide range of hardware.
-The applications range from controlling basic aspects of the Renoise application (such as the Mixer, DSP chains, Pattern Matrix), to more adventurous applications like sequencers and performance tools.
+Duplex is a collection of scripts that you install as a single Renoise tool.
+The scripts can run on a wide range of hardware, and works together to offer full, bi-directional control of the Renoise mixer/effects/pattern matrix.
+But Duplex is also about the weird and wonderful stuff, like custom-built sequencers and performance tools.

-Duplex can both replace and complement the built-in MIDI mapping in Renoise.
-What makes it special is the strong focus on bi-directional communication.
+What makes Duplex special is the strong focus on bi-directional communication.
 In practice, this will ensure that your controller is always in sync with Renoise, no matter if you change a value on screen, or via your controller.
+Duplex is also highly configurable and encourages 'hacking via configuration files'.

 ## [Installation](Docs/Installation.md)